v-julia/alignment_of_orfs/README.md

 *GenAlignment.py* uses several modules which can be used as independent scripts.

+### *parser_gb.py*
-2. *parser_gb.py* converts file with sequences in GenBank-format to fasta-format with sequence names in the following format: GenbankAccessionNumber_strain_isolate_country_collectionYear.
+Converts file with sequences in GenBank-format to fasta-format with sequence names in the following format: GenbankAccessionNumber_strain_isolate_country_collectionYear.

 Sequences which lengths are beyond or above defined threshold wll not be included in ouput-file.

 Saves output-file in the directory of input-file.

 If *country_map.csv* with countries' abbreviations is in the local directory, sequence names will contain abbreviations rather than full contries names.

-## Usage
+#### Usage

 ```
 parser_gb.py [-h] [-input INPUT_FILE] [-min MIN_LENGTH] [-max MAX_LENGTH]